#120: The Emergence Of The Digital Meta-Scene, Very Online People (VOP), Strangely Earnest Twitter, Digital Ambitions and Bold Offline Adventures

 The first time I experienced this was in Boston in 2017 through Khe He’s newsletter, Rad Reads.
 He had attracted thousands of people to his writing and I ended up making multiple friends from his community.
 One of those friends grew from a conversation over coffee in Boston to visiting him in Ho Chi Minh in Vietnam and many other great additions to my life.

 When I moved to Asia in 2018, the digital became necessary.
 This was partly because most of the people I knew in my life were asleep during the day and partly because I only knew one person in Taiwan.
-Hanging out on twitter enabled me to make friends with two awesome people in Taiwan (hey Jovian and Emily!) and to start many others with people around the world through Zoom conversations, witty exchanges and private messages.
+Hanging out on twitter enabled me to make friends with great people in Taiwan and to start many others with people around the world via Zoom conversations, witty exchanges and private messages.

 My shift in circumstances seemed to coincide with something special that was happening on twitter.
 The shift to 280 characters and the addition of threading seems to have disrupted some of the blogosphere and brought many of those people into the twitter orbit.
 When Jack Dorsey calls twitter a “public square” this is the Twitter he is talking about.